3-Wheel (3W) motorcycle testing

 Riding skills test

-The riding skills test measures your ability to operate a 3-wheel motorcycle legally and safely.
+The riding skills test measures your ability to operate a 3W motorcycle legally and safely.